cpfaff/rbefdata_paper/paper/rbefdata.md

 ### BEFdata platform

-The [BEFdata](http://befdataproduction.biow.uni-leipzig.de/) platform is has been developed as part of the BEF-China experiment.
-It specialized in the management of small and heterogeneous data that are typical for biodiversity research.
-It offers data harmonization features, adheres to standards like Ecological Metadata Language (EML) for metadata support and fosters the exploration of data by keyword tagging and faceted search and faceted search The platform facilitates research cooperations and the discussion of ideas by a paper proposal tool.
+The [BEFdata](http://befdataproduction.biow.uni-leipzig.de/) platform has been developed as part of the BEF-China experiment.
+It is specialized in the management of small and heterogeneous data that is typical for biodiversity research.
+It offers data harmonization features, adheres to standards like the Ecological Metadata Language (EML) for metadata support and fosters the exploration of data by a keyword tagging and search system.
+The platform facilitates research cooperations and the discussion of ideas by a paper proposal tool.
 To create a paper proposal a researcher can select datasets on the platform to be included in an analysis.
 Furthermore basic information like a title, a rationale, the envisaged journal and a date needs to be provided.
 Submitting a proposal, a researcher asks for access to the data and proposes his research idea to the project board and the data owners.

-The data owners can decide if and how they like to participate in the upcoming analysis or if they only like to get acknowledged for providing their data (cite Karin).
+The data owners can decide if and how they like to participate in the upcoming analysis or if they only like to get acknowledged for providing their data (Nadrowski 2013).
 This process allows to include or acknowledge all researchers involved in the data sampling process, it promotes collaborations between research units and helps to avoid duplication in publication initiatives on the same research ideas which adds to the transparency of data publication.
 Finally all datasets assembled in a paper proposal can be imported into the R environment by the `rbefdata` package.

 ### The workflow: Nutrient retention along a biodiversity gradient